25 Ways to Keep Customers for Life

 - Never show indifference toward your customers.
 In a study on why people stopped dealing with a company, 68% said they left because of an attitude of indifference by the owner, manager or employees.

 Superlative customer service involves more than just training people to smile.
 It’s about treating people the way they wanted to be treated—giving clients what they want, when they want it and how they want it.
 It really comes down to the fact that good communication and human relations skills equals good customer relations.
+Enhance your strategy to keep customers by taking our course on Customer Service Excellence: How to Win and Keep Customers.

 In addition to these 25 ways to keep customers, understanding their point of view is vital to establishing loyalty.
 Learn about the next generation with this free AMA webcast.